terana/hello-fuse/README.md

-# hello-fuse
+# Hello fuse
-A small FUSE hello-world driver.
+A small FUSE driver proving a filesystem with the only file "hello".